microsoft/api-guidelines/graph/GuidelinesGraph.md

 The design of your API is arguably the most important investment you will make in it.
 The design of your API is what creates the first impression for developers.
-Microsoft Graph APIs follow HTTP, REST, and JSON standards and described using ODATA conventions and CSDL for schema definition (see [Documentation · OData - the Best Way to REST](https://www.odata.org/documentation/)).
+Microsoft Graph APIs follow HTTP, REST, and JSON standards and are described using ODATA conventions and CSDL for schema definition (see [Documentation · OData - the Best Way to REST](https://www.odata.org/documentation/)).